Skip to contents

 geom_sf(data = hemi)

-We will make the EnvironmentalBasedSample to find a suitable number of climate clusters at the current time period.
+We will use the EnvironmentalBasedSample to determine a suitable number of climate clusters for the current time period.
 When using EBS for predictive provencing also set the coord_wt parameter to a small value.
 This will remove the effect of the spatial clustering.
 Similar to PCNM, we cannot know the distribution of actual populations in the future.

 ENVIbs <- EnvironmentalBasedSample(